modelica/fmi-standard.org/content/news/2024-02-27-new-membership-rules.md

 ---
-title: New FMI Project rules clarify FMI Project membership
+title: New FMI Project rules clarifying FMI Project membership
-date: 2024-01-28
+date: 2024-02-27
 ---

 The FMI Steering Committee has approved new rules for the FMI Project that clarify the different rights and duties of project members.